filipdanic/matchcase/README.md

 Then both functions would be executed.

-With `matchCase` you just pass a reference and it will be executed when needed.
+With `functional-match-case` you just pass a reference and it will be executed when needed.